opentoworkprojects/bill/MONGODB_ATLAS_FIX.md

 ## 🎯 Current Status

-Your RestoBill AI application is **SUCCESSFULLY DEPLOYED** on Render at:
+Your BillByteKOT AI application is **SUCCESSFULLY DEPLOYED** on Render at:
 **https://restro-ai.onrender.com**

 The server is running but has MongoDB connection issues causing degraded functionality.